 - In SDR# select the Q-branch in the configure menu (the cog icon next to the play button).
 (If it is greyed out make sure you stop the SDR first, by clicking the stop button in SDR#)

 - Press Play and tune to 500 kHz - 28.8 MHz.

 VHF antennas like small discones or short whip antennas will probably not pick up HF signals very well, if at all.
 If you have no such antenna you might get something with the large telescopic antenna to its maximum length of 1.5m, but really this is not long enough for HF.
 You can instead use the screw nut provided with the antenna base to clamp on a long wire antenna that is 5 meters or more in length.
 Ideally you should use a 9:1 unun with the long wire antenna for optimal reception.
 Even more ideally you'd use an antenna tuner, though this is expensive.

 Other software like HDSDR and GQRX can also support direct sampling.
-It may entail setting a device string, and for the Q-branch, the value should be 2.
-In GQRX the device string would be “rtl=0,direct_samp=2” (without the quotes).
+It may entail setting a device string, and for the Q-branch, the value should be 2 (or sometimes 3).
+In GQRX the device string would be "rtl=0,direct_samp=2" (without the quotes).
 In some installs that use different drivers it may be "rtl=0,direct_samp=3" instead.
 Make sure that there is no space after the comma.
 For SDR-Console please see this linked post for a modified ExtIO that can enable direct sampling.
 SDR-Touch on Android has a direct sampling option available in its settings page.

 To go back to listening to frequencies above 28.8 MHz remember to change the sampling mode back to "Quadrature Sampling".